Police: Armed suspect pursuit ends in Baltimore Co., died from gunshot wound - NewsBreak

 Police: Armed suspect pursuit ends in Baltimore Co., died from gunshot wound

-Baltimore County officers are on the scene of an incident along Goucher Boulevard near Loch Raven and Taylor Avenue that originally started in Baltimore.
+Baltimore County officers are investigating an incident that happened along Goucher Boulevard near Loch Raven and Taylor Avenue that originally started in Baltimore.

+It was a lengthy carjacking that led officers to the area behind TowsonTown Place Apartments where police say the chase with the 29-year-old man came to a deadly end.

+"It was very scary, I went inside and told my roommates and called my mom,” said Princess Vasquez who is a student that lives in the area.

 The incident started in the city when a vehicle that was wanted in connection with a shooting that occurred on Jan.16, in the 2400 block of Francis Street.